 Transparent Pricing

-Transparency on fees is something we insist on, because the tax-advisory industry has a reputation for vague pricing and unexpected add-ons that we've worked hard to break away from.
-For Section 133(6) Notice in Khordha, our fees range from ₹3,500 – ₹15,000, and we commit to that range upfront.
-The typical engagement structure: free initial notice review and consultation; firm fee quote within 24-48 hours of you sharing the notice; letter of engagement detailing scope, fee, payment schedule, and timeline; 50% advance on engagement; balance on completion.
-Most Section 133(6) Notice matters close within 15–30 days, though appeals and contested matters can naturally take longer.
+Transparency on fees is something we insist on.
+For Section 133(6) Notice in Khordha, fees range from ₹3,500 – ₹15,000 — committed upfront.
+Engagement structure: free initial review; firm fee quote within 24-48 hours; engagement letter with scope, fee, payment schedule, timeline; 50% advance; balance on completion.
+Most matters close within 15–30 days.
 The fee covers all routine work — drafting, filing, follow-up, hearing representation, and order analysis.
-Additional engagements (such as a follow-on appeal if the assessment goes adversely) are charged separately under fresh engagement letters.
-We don't have any hidden retainers, success fees, or contingent components — what you see in the letter is what you pay.
+Additional engagements (follow-on appeal if assessment goes adversely) are charged separately.
+No hidden retainers, no success fees, no contingent components.

 - Jurisdiction